bcgov/design-research-guide/docs/activities/remote-research.md

 Remote user research should be considered when
 - In person sessions aren't logistically possible because you need to
-  - cover a wide geographic area
+  - Cover a wide geographic area
-  - collect data from a large sample size
+  - Collect data from a large sample size
 - Research will cover difficult topics that might be harder to talk about in person
 - There is not enough budget to travel or you are restricted from traveling
 - Activities are more effective online